Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Your story may require you to get everything ready for a click of the shutter, or you may assemble different photos into something that never really existed.

-It doesn't matter what equipment you use.
-Cameras keep getting better, but we have a treasure trove of historical photos that prove you don't need to have the latest gear to take evocative photos.
+It doesn’t matter what equipment you use.
+Cameras keep improving, but we have a treasure trove of historical photos that prove you don’t need the latest gear to take evocative photos.

 The important element is you, the storyteller.
 The camera doesn’t tell the story.
 You do.

 How to Use the 5 Elements of Storytelling in Photography?